buerki/WADP/README.md

 *******
 INSTALLATION

-**macOS:** use the double-clickable `macOS_installer` provided (give macOS the necessary permissions if prompted), or drop the `install.sh` script into a Terminal window to run it.
+**macOS:** use the double-clickable `macOS_installer` provided (give macOS the necessary permissions if prompted).
+If a message appears saying that it cannot be opened because it is from an unidentified developer, click OK and ctrl-click/right-click on the script `macOS_installer`, then choose 'open' from the menu that appears, then click 'Open'.
+A Terminal window will pop up.
+If it complains about 'permission denied', follow these steps:

+- open a new tab in the Terminal window (press 'command-T' or choose Shell > New Tab)
+- type `chmod +a ` followed by a space into the Terminal window
+- drop the `install.sh` script (not `macOS_installer.command`) into the same Terminal window and press ENTER.
+- now double-click on the `macOS_installer.command` script again and follow the instructions displayed.

 An installation tutorial for macOS is available [on vimeo](https://vimeo.com/603176910).

 **Windows:** The Windows Subsystem for Linux must be installed first (instructions [here](https://ubuntu.com/wsl)).
 Then use the double-clickable installer `Windows installer (WSL required)` provided.
 An WADP installation video tutorial for Windows is available [on vimeo](https://vimeo.com/603102292).